-Austin Creek State Recreation Area is closed until
+Recreation Area are closed until

 further notice due to budget cuts.
+Dayrides OK.

 State Reserve and the adjoining Austin

-Creek State Recreation Area offer the equestrian over 20 miles
+Creek State Recreation Area offer the equestrian over 20 miles of trails

-by the Maintenance Yard behind the picnic area where trailheads
+their trailers by the Maintenance Yard behind the picnic area where trailheads

 connect to the East Ridge Trail or Pool Ridge Trail.
 Buy